Prison Labor

 Christian Restorative Justice and Criminal Justice: Topics:

 This section on Criminal Justice highlights the biblical, church historical, and practical importance of Christian restorative justice.
 We examine Restorative Justice in its Christian and secular forms, as well as efforts to apply Classroom Restorative Justice to address the school-to-prison pipeline.
 We also maintain awareness of Human Trafficking and Drug Policy because of the moral and political importance of these policies.
 Crime Stats highlights the facts and political uses of statistics.
 Police Oversight tracks proposed and implemented forms of public governance over the police.
 Policing lists resources on the police abuse of the public trust.
 Prosecutors lists resources on the role of prosecutors in the legal system and the discretion they have.
-Sentencing and Prisons highlight moral problems with jury selection, sentencing disparities, prison conditions, conduct in the correctional systems, and the political placement and funding of prisons to benefit mostly white districts.
+Sentencing & Prisons highlight moral problems with jury selection, sentencing disparities, prison conditions, conduct in the correctional systems, and the political placement and funding of prisons to benefit mostly white districts.
+Prison Labor highlights patterns, statistics, and stories.
 Reintegration examines the moral imperative of assisting returning citizens.

-Related pages include: Racism and Criminal Justice for how racism has impacted criminal justice historically in the U.S.; Race and Slavery for an examination of the Trans-Atlantic Slave Trade; Sex Industry for attempts at legalizing aspects of the sex trade.
+Related pages include: Race and Criminal Justice for how racism has impacted criminal justice historically in the U.S.; Race and Slavery for an examination of the Trans-Atlantic Slave Trade; Sex Industry for attempts at legalizing aspects of the sex trade.